-What’s behind this massive disruption in the marketing and sales playbook for managed services?
+What’s behind this massive disruption in managed services' marketing and sales playbook?
 Three factors:

-- The rise of search, social, mobile, cloud, and selective consumption have made for a much more empowered buyer – armed with crazy amounts of information.
+- The rise of search, social, mobile, cloud, and selective consumption has made for a much more empowered buyer – armed with crazy amounts of information.

 - This has led to massive disruption in the traditional marketing and sales playbook used by MSPs that hadn’t changed much since the 1980s and 1990s.

 - Today your managed service leads are usually anywhere from 60% to 90% of the way through their decision-making process before they’re ready for a conversation with your sales team.
 This means that if your company doesn’t have a way to get found and be relevant as a trusted advisor during this first 60% to 90% of the sales cycle, you’re going to either lose by default or be forced to compete on price alone – which we all know sucks!